 Will I need my parents’ information?

-If you can answer Yes to any of the following questions, you are considered an independent student on the 2018-2019 Free Application for Federal Student Aid (FAFSA), and you generally will not need to provide your parents’ information.
+If you can answer “Yes” to any of the following questions, you are considered an independent student on the 2020–21 Free Application for Federal Student Aid (FAFSA®) form, and you generally won’t need to provide your parents’ information:

 - At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?